marweck/bogus-boot/README.md

 $. docker run -p 27017:27017 --name bogus-mongo -d mongo
 ```

-To build a docker image with this spring-boot app, use in the terminal:
+To build a docker image for this spring-boot app, use in the terminal:

 ```
 $. mvn package docker:build